hiveeyes/beradio/doc/source/hiveeyes.rst

 Submit data
 ===========
 After receiving data from radio link channels, a gateway/concentrator machine usually forwards it over IP.
-At :ref:`Hiveeyes <hiveeyes>`, we use MQTT over TCP/IP.
+At the :ref:`Hiveeyes system <hiveeyes-system>`, we use MQTT over TCP/IP.
 Get an idea about how this works.